Conclusion

 'They are extremely dangerous because they are unpredictable and their fires have no boundaries.
 They also tend to be serial offenders and, in my experience, most will not stop until caught.
 Like more arsonists they light fires without regard to the consequences.
 But while some uban arsonists light fires in, say vacant buildings where there is little damage, bushfires cause inevitable harm, often to many people, animals and properties."
 (Wainwright, Robert.
 Look at what I've done: The Sydney Morning Herald.
 7-8 January 2006, p.13 (pp.13 & 16).)

-When people feel less important and/or powerless to affect their environment and other people because of poverty, unemployment, low education and skills or other circumstances, they are likely to balance this situation by starting fires.
-So don't be surprised if arsonists become volunteer firefighters just to make themselves more important.
-They can also influence people by forcing citizens to protect homes or leave the area as well as inform authorities to act on fires seen in the area.
+When people feel less important and/or powerless to affect their environment or influence other people because of poverty, unemployment, low education and skills or other circumstances, they are likely to balance this situation by starting fires.
+So don't be surprised if arsonists become volunteer firefighters just to make themselves feel more important.
+They can also influence people by forcing citizens to protect homes or leave the area, and by informing the authorities about fires they see in the area.

-Anger is usually not the primary motivation for starting the fire, although it is a possibility.
-It can be as simple as lacking in self-love and love from others, in not having what they need like everyone else has, and in not knowing they are a worthy contributor to society which can make all the difference.
+Anger is not usually the primary motivation for starting the fire, although it is a possibility.
+It can be as simple as a lack of self-love and love from others, in not having what they need like everyone else has, and not knowing that they are a worthy contributor to society that can make all the difference.

 We must show our love to everyone, starting as young as possible.
-And we must show people are a value member of society.
+And we must show that people are valuable members of society.

 Changing the environment

-Secondly, there is also a large number of fires started naturally such as lightning strikes and there is much we can do to our immediate environment to minimise the spread of these fires and their effect on people's lives.
-For instance, we can clean up the excess fuel before it dries out and become a fire risk.
-And we can also start planting less flammable trees on a large scale and expand water supplies on the ground to help affect weather patterns in Australia and perhaps increase rainfall in areas susceptible to fire.
+Secondly, there are also a large number of naturally caused fires, such as lightning strikes, and there is much we can do in our immediate environment to minimise the spread of these fires and their impact on people's lives.
+For example, we can remove excess fuel before it dries out and becomes a fire hazard.
+We can also start planting less flammable trees on a large scale.
+We can expand water supplies on the ground, not just to help fight fires, but also to influence weather patterns and perhaps increase rainfall in fire-prone areas.

 Long-term solutions require people and the environment to work together

-While there are issues of human behaviour to be addressed in disadvantaged people through effective education and counselling and other forms of social support if a truly long-term solution is to be found for most accidental or deliberately lit bush fires, the most effective immediate solution to controlling bush fires for the moment is through fuel reduction management practices.
+While there are human behaviour issues that need to be addressed in disadvantaged people through effective education and counselling and other forms of social support if a truly long term solution is to be found for lit bush fires, whether acidental or deliberately started, the most effective immediate solution for controlling bush fires at the moment is through fuel reduction management practices.

-And over the long-term, supporting people properly and getting people to work with nature as well as helping nature to work with people will provide a much better fire management practice for the 21st century and beyond.
+And in the long-term, if we can support people properly and getting people to receive rewards for working with nature and get nature to work with people, we will have much better fire management for the 21st century and beyond.

 We hope this brief free information section will go some way towards helping people become aware of the dangers of fire and what to do when faced with the awesome power that is fire.